Seatis/my-teaching-materials/project/hardware/totoro-chat/README.md

 - [xxx](#)

 ## Workshop
 This is a quite long project, at first read the specification.
-Try to figure out what kind of data storing technique (for example structure, array etc.) would fit for this project.
 Try to make a concept in your head about how you will implement the application.
+Only after that start working!

 ### Basics (mandatory) tasks
 You create an app hat explore the network and find the totoro chat partners, than you can write to the avaiable members.
 So: